IoTone/ccnx-ldplib/docs/ccnx-ldplib-fsd.md

   - CCNx LDP Remote Client : Remote designation indicates the CCNx LDP Client is operating on a remote network or operating on a different subnet

+  - CCNx LDP Registration Phase : The phase in which CCNx LDP Clients registers its metadata in order to join a particular peer group namespace

-  - CCNx LDP Discovery Phase : The phase in which CCNx LDP Clients register their metadata and optionally finds CCNx LDP Peer to interact with
+  - CCNx LDP Discovery Phase : The phase in which CCNx LDP Clients finds CCNx LDP Peer to interact with

   - CCNx LDP Errors : All Errors that occur in the course of using CCNx LDP.
 The errors are defined contain enough information to diagnose issues.

-  - CCNx LDP Namespace : Any URI that identifies the namespace used for discovery and registration.
-Applications and Services should agree upon useful namespaces

   *2.3* __Assumptions__